openturns/otfmi/doc/why_otfmi.rst

 ------------------

-Using Python to easily perform computer experiments on 0D/1D models is seducing.
+Using Python to easily perform computer experiments on 0D/1D models is seductive.
 Yet the tool chain, from the physical model to OpenTURNS, was incomplete.
-PyFMI objects, close to the FMUs methods, were to be adapted for an easier use with OpenTURNS’ methods.
+PyFMI objects, close to the FMU’s methods, had to be adapted for easier use with OpenTURNS’ methods.

-otfmi is developed by `Phimeca <http://www.phimeca.com>`__, on the demand of EDF Prisme department, to meet this need of compatibility between PyFMI objects and OpenTURNS.
+otfmi is developed by `Phimeca <http://www.phimeca.com>`__, at the request of EDF Prisme department, to meet this need of compatibility between PyFMI objects and OpenTURNS.